Thomas Doty – Storyteller

 I turn and take a few steps toward home.

-This story was commissioned by the Talent Historical Society and Museum (Talent, OR) with additional funding provided by the Meyer Memorial Trust (Portland, OR).
-It was first published in 2009.
+This story was commissioned by Talent Historical Society and Museum (Talent, OR) and Meyer Memorial Trust (Portland, OR).